Ulrike Tillmann

 Ulrike Luise Tillmann FRS is a mathematician specializing in algebraic topology, who has made important contributions to the study of the moduli space of algebraic curves.
-She is the president of the London Mathematical Society in the period 2021–2022.
+She was the president of the London Mathematical Society in the period 2021–2022.

 She is titular Professor of Mathematics at the University of Oxford and a Fellow of Merton College, Oxford.
 In 2021 she was appointed Director of the Isaac Newton Institute at the University of Cambridge, and N.M.
 Rothschild & Sons Professor of Mathematical Sciences at Cambridge, but continued to hold a part-time position at Oxford.